|

 ideal life.

-We want you to include in your ritual a "Letting Go" of your
+We want you to include in your ritual a "Letting Go" activity.

 Before beginning your ritual, you decide its elements.